makyo/drab-makyo.com/panels.md

 :   Tech and gender have a long and storied history, and this is complicated by transgender folks.
 I have written and thought about my experiences in tech as a trans woman extensively, with work appearing on a blog and on the tech site The New Stack.
 I love talking about the process of coming out, the things that work and don't work for trans folks in tech, and ways to improve for both employers and employees.

 Telling stories with technology
 :   In what ways can the technology that surrounds us help us tell stories?
 Is it utilizing the 'chat' feature on Tumblr to tell a story through instant messages?
-Is it running Augmented Reality Games using physical and digital tokens?
+Is running Augmented Reality Games using physical and digital tokens?
 Can the presentation of the story be a part of the story itself?
 I enjoy talking about technology and how it interacts with a story it's being used to tell, from ARGs to Tumblr to Twine.

 Creative non-fiction
 :   Non-fiction has a reputation for being dry.
 Research materials, textbooks, and newspapers immediately come to mind.
 However, there are many instances of true stories being told in creative ways, from emotionally touching memoirs to gripping works of investigative journalism, from photoessays presented on slick websites to interactive data visualizations that let the reader explore interactions.
 All of these are things that I enjoy thinking writing, and talking about.